-The Maillon was created by the Cartier Watchmaking Creative Studio with the intention of following the architectural design and frank, direct lines of the so-called shaped watches tradition that is held dear by the Maison.
-Inspired by the traditional gourmet watch, this instrument is a true jewel that tells the time.
-It is sculptural and appeals through the novel, highly graphic twist the designers and engineers applied to its rectangular links.
+Designed by the Cartier Watchmaking Studio, the Maillon – with its architectural design and direct lines – follows the tradition of the so-called “shaped” watches dear to the Maison.
+Inspired by the traditional gourmette, this instrument is a truetime-telling jewel.
+It is sculptural and arouse curiosity through the novel, highly graphic torsion the designers and engineers applied to its rectangular links.
 It took a year of research and thirty-five prototypes to rise to the challenge and perfect this timepiece.
-The idea was to merge the watch’s hexagonal case with its twisted links in order to keep a homogeneous whole, all the while ensuring flexibility and lightness on the wrist.
+The idea was to merge the watch’s hexagonal case with its slightly offset links in order to keep a homogeneous whole, all the while ensuring flexibility and lightness on the wrist.

-It was a mission accomplished for Cartier, and the company made the Maillon available in five different hues, all animated by a Swiss Made quartz movement that plays on the three possible shades of gold and on the use of diamonds.
-The Maison also offers two limited editions: one in yellow gold, diamonds and black lacquer dial (50 pieces) and the other in white gold, diamonds, tsavorites and blue lacquer (20 pieces).
+Mission accomplished for Cartier, who made the Maillon available in five different hues, all animated by a Swiss Made quartz movement that plays on the three possible shades of gold and on the use of diamonds.
+The Maison also offers two limited editions: one in yellow gold, diamonds and black lacquer dial (50 pieces) and the other in white gold, diamonds, tsavorites green and blue lacquer (20 pieces).

-Both original and elegant, the Maillon is a work of pure creation which carries a strong power of seduction.
-Moreover, this model benefits from the Cartier Care programme which includes exclusive services, and an eight-year-long international guarantee.
+Both original and elegant, the Maillon is a pure masterpiece which carries a strong power of seduction.
+Moreover, this model is eligible to the Cartier Care program which includes exclusive services, and an eight-year-long international warranty.